Optimize outpatient bariatric care with the advanced certified bariatric educator program developed by York University

 - Manage obesity outcomes including functional outcomes (mobility, pain levels) and personal outcomes (quality of life, distress)

-- Registered health care professional or allied health professional supporting bariatric surgical patients, bariatric medical patients, or persons with obesity including general practitioners, nurses, dieticians, social workers, occupational therapists, physiotherapists, pharmacists etc. Proof of registration or licence may be requested.
+- Registered health care professionals or allied health professionals supporting bariatric surgical patients, bariatric medical patients, or persons with obesity including general practitioners, nurses, dieticians, social workers, occupational therapists, physiotherapists, pharmacists etc. Proof of registration or license may be requested.

 Certified Bariatric Educator Program from Obesity Canada.

-The Certified Bariatric Educator program offered by the CON assesses and credentials allied healthcare professionals in Canada as having achieved specialized knowledge in the principles of obesity management competency and in obesity management and bariatric care.
-To find out more about the CBE program, please visit: http://www.obesitynetwork.ca/certification.
+The Certified Bariatric Educator program offered by the Obesity Canada assesses and credentials allied healthcare professionals in Canada as having achieved specialized knowledge in the principles of obesity management competency and in obesity management and bariatric care.
+To find out more about the CBE program, please visit the Obesity Canada site.

 Please contact us if you do not have your CBE standing but are interested in the program and can demonstrate equivalent knowledge and experience.

 - The Advanced Certified Bariatric Educator program includes four (4) full classrooms days.

 The practical and applied program will use case studies and simulation to apply knowledge you have acquired through the Certified Bariatric Educators (CBE) exam process into practice.

-Participants who complete this program will receive a certificate of completion from York University and designation of Certified Advanced Bariatric Educator (A-CBE) from the Canadian Obesity Network.
+Participants who complete this program will receive a certificate of completion from York University and designation of Certified Advanced Bariatric Educator (A-CBE) from Obesity Canada.